How to add a feedback form to a static website without a backend.

 - submissions cannot be lost;

-- simple spam protection is needed.
+- you need simple spam protection.

 However, if the form is part of a complex product with a personal account, payments, custom business logic, and internal processes — it is better to create your own backend.